United States Postal Service

 Solution

-The solution we provided after considering the feedback from users identifies two different use cases users can have when searching for a new doctor or care facility, entering your current doctor information, or finding new doctors.
+The solution we provided, after considering user feedback, identifies two distinct use cases when searching for a new doctor or care facility: entering current doctor information or finding new doctors.

-This enables users inputting current doctor information to have a more simplified experience and gives users looking for new doctors a design that surfaces more information about doctors.
-Each solution keeps interaction above the fold on both desktop and mobile versions.
+This enables users entering current doctor information to have a more simplified experience, while users looking for new doctors benefit from a design that surfaces more information about doctors.
+Each solution keeps interactions above the fold on both desktop and mobile versions.

 Features